Shadoo91/ats-realistic-keyboard-steering/README.md

 * **Stage 2 - Mid Brake (S + Left Alt):** Engages a controlled **60%** medium deceleration force.
 Simultaneously unlocks the 90% steering turbo for tactical evasive action.
 * **Stage 3 - Emergency Brake (S + Spacebar):** Instantly engages **90%** brutal maximum braking force for heavy ABS emergency stops.
 Simultaneously unlocks the 90% steering turbo.

+⚠️ **CRITICAL KEYBIND NOTICE:** Since **Spacebar** and **Left Alt** are now hardcoded into the RKS steering and multi-stage braking/throttle matrix, you **MUST** ensure these two keys are not bound to any other functions (like Handbrake or Camera toggle) inside the in-game options!
+Rebind conflicting functions to other keys to prevent double-activation issues.

 ---

 ## ⚙️ Recommended In-Game Settings